gabrielleuzinger/Shampoo-Sales/Report/Shampoo Sales.md

 Therefore, we need to **extract the trend component** of our data before trying to create a forecasting model.
 The first step is to decompose the data in its components, S (seasonal component), T (trend-cycle component), and R (remainder component) (HYNDMAN; ATHANASOPOULOS, 2018; HOLMES; SCHEURELL; WARD, 2021).
 There are many different methods for decomposing data.
 There are the so called 'classical decomposition methods': the additive and multiplicative methods.
 Besides, there are more recent methods, such as X11, Seasonal Extraction in ARIMA Time Series (SEATS), and Seasonal and Trend decomposition using Loess (STS).
 The [statsmodels library](https://www.statsmodels.org/stable/index.html) provides many of these methods.
 Therfore, we can easily try more than one of them.

-Both the classical decomposition methods and the STL method confirm that the **data have a trend component**.
+Both the classical decomposition methods confirm that the **data have a trend component**.
 Moreover, **there is also seasonal component** that was not detected in the exploratory analysis.
 However, these are 'naive' decompositions, thus we should use a more versatile and robust method.

 Thus, we can use the STL method to check our previous results.
 We use two kinds of STL methods.
 In the first case, we activate the 'robust' feature, which uses a data-dependent weighting function that re-weights data when estimating the LOESS (and so is using LOWESS). **Using robust estimation allows the model to tolerate larger errors**.
 In the second case, we do not activate the robust feature.
 Besides, we use the decomposed components to measure the strenght of trend and seasonality in the time series.
 In this case, the closer Ft and Fs are to 1, the higher is the strenght.